St Peters Lutheran College: Chapel

 The St Peters Lutheran College Chapel was built in 1968 to a design of the Austrian-born architect Karl Langer.
 Langer's work was in a distinctive sub-tropical modernist style and was his last built project.
-The building has a large well-lit nave with a choir loft, vestry, and meditation chapel and features a large bell tower.
+The building has a large well-lit nave with a choir loft, organ, vestry, and meditation chapel and features a large bell tower.
 It is constructed of load-bearing face brick with a roof of flat metal sheeting.